maxgio92/notes/content/notes/wfind-retry.md

 	}
 ```

+### Wrapping up

-Furthermore, from the `wfind` main command user perspective, the command `Run` would consume it as so:
+As `wfind` main command is the first consumer, from its perspective, the command `Run` would consume it as so:

 ```go
 func (o *Command) Run(_ *cobra.Command, args []string) error {